 - Fresh coriander leaves to garnish

-- Heat the oil in a large, heavy-based non-stick saucepan (one with a lid).
-Add the cumin seeds, black cardamom pods and bay leaves.
-Allow to sizzle and then add the onion, garlic and ginger.
+- Heat the oil or ghee in a large, heavy-based non-stick saucepan (one with a lid).
+Add the cumin seeds, black cardamom pod, star anise and bay leaf.
+Allow to sizzle for 30 seconds and then add the onion, garlic and ginger.
 Sauté over a medium-low heat for a minute.2 tbsp oil, 1 red onion, 3 cloves garlic, 1 star anise, 1 black cardamom pod, 1 tsp cumin seeds, 1 bay leaf, 2 tsp minced ginger

 - Add the soaked almonds (discard the soaking water), turmeric, cinnamon, chilli powder, ground coriander and water.
-Stir to combine and cook on a medium-low heat for 10 minutes, stirring all the time to avoid it catching on the bottom of the pan.80 g almonds, 1 1/2 tsp ground cinnamon, 1 tsp turmeric, 1 tsp chilli powder, 1 tsp ground coriander seeds, 250 ml hot water
+Stir to combine and cook on a medium-low heat for 15 minutes, stirring all the time to avoid it catching on the bottom of the pan.80 g almonds, 1 1/2 tsp ground cinnamon, 1 tsp turmeric, 1 tsp chilli powder, 1 tsp ground coriander seeds, 250 ml hot water

 - Next, add the tomato passata and salt.
 Stir.
 Switch the heat off and allow to cool.
 Discard the star anise, black cardamom and bay leaf.
-Transfer the mixture to a blender - I used my Nutibullet.
-Blend until you have a super smooth sauce.
-Return to the pan, add 400ml hot water and cook on a medium heat for 15 minutes with the lid on (VERY IMPORTANT) otherwise the sauce with spit and bubble like a volcano.
+Transfer the mixture to a blender.
+Blend until you have a super smooth gravy.
+Return the gravy to the pan.
+Cook over a medium heat for another 10 minutes with the lid on.680 g tomato passata, 2 tsp salt

 Love Sanjana x